The 12 best free job posting sites for employers

 Free covers the posting.
 It doesn’t cover what happens after, when the applications start landing.

-The flip side of free reach is that you’ll often get more applicants than you expected, especially from the big boards.
-A simple, repeatable way to screen them is what keeps a free post from turning into a backlog.
+The flip side of free reach is that you’ll often get more candidates than expected, especially from the big boards.
+A simple, repeatable way to screen them is what keeps a free post from turning into a backlog once the applications actually start coming in.

-The AI transcribes and scores each response against the criteria you set, writes a short summary, and clips a 30-second Candidate Short.
+The AI transcribes and scores each response against the criteria you set, writes a summary, and clips a 30-second Candidate Short.
 You review a ranked list with the strongest matches on top, with the reasoning shown, so the human read goes fast.
-The AI orders the pile.
+AI surfaces the shortlist.
 You make the calls.
 A 7-day free trial is enough to run one real role start to finish, free board included.

 Putting your free posts to work

-The short version: free job posting sites are genuinely useful, as long as you treat “free” as the price of the posting and not a promise about reach or fit.
+The short version: free job posting sites are still genuinely useful in 2026, as long as you treat “free” as the price of the posting right now, not a fixed promise about reach or fit.

-So match the board to the role.
+Match the board to the role.
 Post to your own careers page and mark it up so Google for Jobs can surface it.
 Add Indeed and Facebook for hourly volume, LinkedIn or Wellfound for salaried and technical roles, and a government job bank when the role is local.
-There’s no reason not to run several at once.
+Skip anything, like ZipRecruiter, that gets called free but wants your card number first.
+There’s no reason not to run several of the real ones at once.
 Get the posting out for free, then put your real effort where it counts, into reviewing the people who apply.

 Frequently asked questions about free job posting sites